Garrison Hearst

-In 1992, Hearst got third place for Heisman Trophy after rushing for 1,547 yards and 19 touchdowns.
+In 1992, Hearst finished in third place in the Heisman Trophy voting after rushing for 1,547 yards and 19 touchdowns.
 When he left Georgia, he was the second-leading career rusher.
-Hearst was the number 3 overall pick in the 1993 NFL Draft.
+Hearst was the number 3 overall pick in the 1993 NFL draft.
 He played 12 years for the NFL.

-Early years
+Early life

 Garrison Hearst was born in Lincolnton, Georgia.
 He attended Lincoln County High School in Lincolnton, where he was an all-state running back and broke several records.

 College career

 Hearst attended the University of Georgia, and played for the Georgia Bulldogs football team from 1990 to 1992, leading the nation in touchdowns (21) and in scoring (11.5 points per game) in his junior year.
 During his career, he established new school and Southeastern Conference (SEC) records for points scored in a season (126), total touchdowns (21), rushing touchdowns (19), and average yards per carry (6.8)*.
-Hearst was a Consensus All-America selection, the Doak Walker Award recipient, ESPN's ESPY Winner for Outstanding Collegiate Athlete and SEC Player of the year in 1992.
+Hearst was a consensus All-America selection, the Doak Walker Award recipient, ESPN's ESPY Winner for Outstanding Collegiate Athlete and SEC Player of the year in 1992.
 He finished third in the Heisman Trophy voting.

 Hearst finished his college career second on the Georgia records list in rushing yardage (3,232), all-purpose yardage (3,934), and 100-yard rushing games (16); trailing only Herschel Walker.
 He also finished third in career rushing touchdowns (33).

-Regarded as an excellent prospect, he was taken in the 1993 NFL Draft third overall by the Arizona Cardinals.
+Regarded as an excellent prospect, he was taken in the 1993 NFL draft third overall by the Arizona Cardinals.